lord-dubious/understand.me/docs/implementation/analysis-engine-implementation-plan.md

 ## 1. Overview

 This document outlines the detailed implementation plan for the multimodal LLM analysis engine that powers the "Understand.me" service.
-The engine will process various forms of input (text, voice, images, documents) to provide sophisticated analysis of communication patterns, emotional states, and conflict dynamics, enabling the AI mediator "Alex" to facilitate effective communication and conflict resolution.
+The engine will process various forms of input (text, voice, images, documents) to provide sophisticated analysis of communication patterns, emotional states, and conflict dynamics, enabling the AI mediator "Udine" to facilitate effective communication and conflict resolution.

 ### 1.1.
 Service-Oriented Architecture